alex-courtis/arch/doc/arch-troubleshooting.md

 Mask the ACPI interrupt, see [High CPU usage due to kworker](https://sudoremember.blogspot.com/2013/05/high-cpu-usage-due-to-kworker.html)

-Check which of interrupt is overloaded:
+Check which interrupt is overloaded:
 ```sh
 for intr in /sys/firmware/acpi/interrupts/*; do
 	printf "%s %s\n" "$(cat ${intr})" "${intr}"